Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from New Orleans: 1 hour 15 minutes | 📍 Google Maps

 The serenity and peace of its scenic beauty will put your mind at ease.
-However, you can also revel in the changing weather and marine conditions in communities like Venice.
+In Venice, one of the area’s small communities, you can also enjoy fishing and other water activities.

 Plaquemines Parish is a sportsman’s paradise, renowned for having one of the best freshwater expanses and all the goodies that come with it.
-Popular activities include fishing, hunting, and bird watching.
+Popular activities in the parish include fishing, hunting, and bird watching.

 De Soto National Forest